 - a.
 The inability to stay awake in class or lab is an indication that you are too tired to function safely in our environment, and you will be dismissed for safety reasons.
 This is considered an absence since you are not present. - b.
 Students are responsible for all work covered during absences from class, even in cases in which they are able to satisfy the instructor that the absence was unavoidable.
 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 In such case, it is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor. - c.
 Assignment Policy: Assignments turned in after the assigned due date will not be accepted and will result in a zero grade for that assignment.
-Reasonable circumstances for a late assignments may be accepted with a penalized grade with the instructor's permission.. - d.
-Grading Policy/Procedure and/or methods of evaluation: Exams will be given periodically throughout the semester at the instructor's discretion.
+Reasonable circumstances for a late assignments may be accepted with a penalized grade with the instructor's permission. - 1) Grading Policy/Procedure and/or methods of evaluation: Exams will be given periodically throughout the semester at the instructor's discretion.
 Lab assignments will be given and completed at the assigned dates.
 At the end of the semester, a comprehensive final exam will be given.
-These are three categories taken into consideration when computing the final semester grades: - i.
-Classroom grades: These grades will constituent 20% of the final semester grade.
-This will include tests, quizzes, and assignments. - 1.
-3% from quizzes and assignments - 2.
-17% from major tests - 3.
-Tutoring Students who do not pass their first exam will be required to attend three hours of tutoring each week until they pass their next exam.
-This is a course requirement and will be reflected in the course grade. - ii.
-Lab grades: These grades will constituent 60% of the final semester grade.
-Two lab benchmark tests will be completed over the semester, along with lab projects and task sheets which must be completed by the assigned dates. - a.
-All task sheets (appropriate to troubleshooting project) must be completed before starting troubleshoots.
-Lab benchmark test grading policy: - i.
-It will contain an unlimited number of possible faults/bugs (problems) with the project. - 2.
-Deduction from lab projects per infraction - a.
-Late or not showing up for end of semester cleanup will result in a zero for your lab grade - i.
-Engine not started 100% - ii.
-Engine running out of specified parameters - 1.
-Low idle not set 20% - 2.
-High idle not set 20% - iii.
-Cylinder temperature out of specifications - 1.
-Temperature specification will be determined from highest or lowest cylinder 20% - 2.
-Erratic engine operation 30% - 3.
-Incorrect torque 30%
+There are five categories taken into consideration when computing the final semester grades: Lab Assignments: 50%, Tests: 20%, Homework 10%, Attendance 10% and Daily Participation 10%. - a) Lab Assignments 50% - i) The Lab Assignment section includes, but is not limited to, hands on assignments, lab tests and lab task sheets (separate from your homework workbooks). - ii) Point deduction from lab projects - (1) Late or not showing up for the end of semester clean-up will result in forfeit of all lab points. - (2) Leaving a lab project partially disassembled, leaving out parts, or not turning in complete work order results in a zero on that assignment. - (3) Damaging lab projects will result in a deducted grade for projects as follows: - (a) Damaged, but repaired correctly -5 points - (b) Damaged, required part replacement -10 points - (c) Damaged, not repairable -50 points - (d) Damaged, abandoned -100 points - iii) Note: When you apply for a signature on a project, you will be randomly, verbally, quizzed on your knowledge of the project, procedures, ect.
+Inability to answer questions will result in an incomplete until you comply with the research assigned at that moment.